-Rob Manfred says Diamondbacks' Chase Field 'needs work'
+Baseball chief says Diamondbacks' Chase Field 'needs work'

-PHOENIX (AP) -- Baseball Commissioner Rob Manfred came down solidly on the side of the Arizona Diamondbacks' ownership in the team's court battle with Maricopa County.
+PHOENIX (AP) -- Baseball Commissioner Rob Manfred came down on the side of the Arizona Diamondbacks' ownership in the team's court battle over Chase Field.

-The Diamondbacks have sued the county, seeking to remove a clause from their stadium lease to allow the team to look to move elsewhere.
+The Diamondbacks have sued Maricopa County, seeking to remove a clause from its stadium lease that prevents the team from looking to move elsewhere.

-The team contends in the lawsuit that the county has failed to allocate some $187 million for maintenance and improvements at Chase Field.
+The team contends in the lawsuit that the county has failed to allocate some $187 million for maintenance and improvements at Chase Field in downtown Phoenix.

 Manfred, speaking at a news conference Tuesday, said that ''to be a major league-quality stadium,'' Chase Field ''needs work.''